-Income tax expense for the year ended December 31, 2016, was \$603 versus \$267 for 2015.
-Income tax expense on the loss before taxes was different than the statutory income tax rate primarily due to our providing for a valuation allowance on deferred tax assets in certain jurisdictions, and recording of state and foreign tax expense for the year.
+Income tax expense from continuing operations for the year ended December 31, 2016, was \$603 versus \$267 for 2015.
+Income tax expense on the loss from continuing operations before taxes was different than the statutory income tax rate primarily due to our providing for a valuation allowance on deferred tax assets in certain jurisdictions, and recording of state and foreign tax expense for the year.
 The effective income tax rate is based primarily upon income or loss for the year, the composition of the income or loss in different countries, and adjustments, if any, for the potential tax consequences, benefits or resolutions for tax audits.